Deltares/D-FAST_Morphological_Impact/docs/techref.md

 ### input/output module `dfastmi_io`

-The `dfastmi_io` module contains all file handling routines for reading configuration files, processing NetCDF input and output files, and functions to support legacy input and output formats.
+The `dfastmi_io` module contains all file handling routines for reading configuration files, processing netCDF input and output files, and functions to support legacy input and output formats.

 * `read_program_texts` fills a dictionary of dialog texts by reading the dialog text configuration file
 * `read_rivers` reads the rivers configuration file